breck7/scrollsdk/faq.md

 There is only 1 binary.
 Tree Notation is more like binary than it is like a programming language.
 Tree Notation is a basic building block that you can build higher level languages on top of.

 Tree Notation will have strong network effects.
-If you are building a Tree Language and tools for automating train schedules, and I am building a Tree Language and tools for doing cancer research, even though our 2 domains are very different, we can share a lot of the tools and code.
+If Jane is building a Tree Language and tools for automating train schedules, and John is building a Tree Language and tools for doing cancer research, even though our 2 domains are very different, we can share a lot of the tools and code.

 Currently languages look like this: